-On both November 15 and December 15, you should have received a personalized link from our Registrar through your email to register.
-If you didn’t, or can’t find that, or got nominated after that date, you can register on this website.
-Just go here: Register.
-Registration Closed on February 1 for 2019.
+On both November 15 and December 15, you will receive a personalized link from our Registrar through your email to register.
+If you didn’t, or can’t find that, or got nominated after that date, you can register from this website soon.
+Registration Closes on February 1 for 2020

 What to Wear

 This is one of the most-asked questions from attendees prior to attending.
 During the day, Dressy Casual or Business Casual works well.
 For the dinners on Friday and Saturday nights, Business Formal is appropriate.
 Don’t know what any of this means?
 Click Here to find out how Emily Post defines these things.
 This is recommended, but there are no fashion police on duty, and you will see a wide range of styles of dress.

 That depends on a few different things: What District you are in and what you signed up for!
 If you are in District 5010, 5040, 5100 or 5110, then you will be attending Pre-PETS on Thursday.
 Feb 20.
 Check with your DGE or Assistant Governor to find out what time your Pre-PETS starts.
 If you signed up for the Friday morning Electives (which is highly recommended), then you will start with your first class at 8:00 am on Friday morning, the 21st.
 PNWPETS officially opens with the lunch plenary at 11:30 am on Friday.

 There are two basic types of classes: Core Curriculum and Electives.
 The four core classes cover Membership, Foundation, Public Image, and Leadership.
 All attendees take these four classes on Friday afternoon and Saturday.
 On Friday morning, there are 9 optional electives being offered on a diverse range of subjects including, “Rotary 101”, “Effective Fundraising”, and “Leading and Motivating Volunteers”.
 For a complete list of classes, click here.